austral-electronics/Xplorer/README.md

 sudo reboot
 ```
 > [!WARNING]
 > In the Raspberry Pi documentation, the raspi-config I2C enable has the same effect as enabling I2C in config.txt and reboot.
-Experimentally, you need to enbale I2C with raspi-config to list I2C devices.
+But experimentally, you need to enable I2C with raspi-config to list I2C devices with i2c-tools.

 and:
 ```